 To explore these resources visit the Reconciliation Australia website.

-The website also contains a selection from the Sorry Books: “By signing our name to this book we are recording our regret for the injustice suffered by Indigenous Australians as a result of European settlement; In particular the effect of government policy on the human dignity and spirit of Indigenous Australians.
+” By signing our name to this book we are recording our regret for the injustice suffered by Indigenous Australians as a result of European settlement; In particular the effect of government policy on the human dignity and spirit of Indigenous Australians.
 We are recording our desire for reconciliation and for a better future for all our peoples.”

-On 13 February 2008, Prime Minister Kevin Rudd made a formal apology to Australia’s Indigenous peoples, particularly to the Stolen Generations whose lives had been blighted by past government policies of forced child removal and Indigenous assimilation.
+On 13 February 2008, Prime Minister Kevin Rudd made a formal apology to Australia’s Indigenous peoples, particularly to the Stolen Generations, whose lives had been blighted by past government policies of forced child removal and Indigenous assimilation.

 Visit the Australian Government website to read a transcript or view a video of the apology.

-The State of the World’s Indigenous Peoples is the result of a collaborative effort, organized by the Secretariat of the United Nations Permanent Forum on Indigenous Issues.
+The State of the World’s Indigenous Peoples is the result of a collaborative effort, organised by the Secretariat of the United Nations Permanent Forum on Indigenous Issues.
 For more information, or to download a copy of the full report, visit the UN’s Division for Social Policy and Development/Indigenous Peoples resources page.